eduardtibet/foponts/README.md

 ## Authors

-* Eduard Tibet ( @eduardtibet ) - initial work based on the stock Apache FOP configuration file.
+* Eduard Tibet [eduardtibet](https://github.com/eduardtibet) - initial work based on the stock Apache FOP configuration file.
 See the original [file](http://svn.apache.org/viewvc/xmlgraphics/fop/tags/fop-2_1/conf/fop.xconf) if you are interested in.

 ## License